Indiandude123/Git-Tutorial/README.md

 git checkout sha_id : takes you to that particular version. git checkout master: takes you back to your original master branch.
 In my case I hadn't branched so master took me back to whatever latest version i was working with.

+git branch branch_name sha_id : creates a branch from that particular commit

+git log --oneline --all --graph : this shows the whole structure of the commits in the branch and the master in a graphical manner.
+Very useful